-As of January 1, 2009, we adopted Emerging Issues Task Force Issue No. 07-1, "Accounting for Collaborative Arrangements" ("EITF 07-1").
-EITF 07-1 requires participants in a collaborative arrangement to present the results of collaboration activities and also requires significant disclosures related to these collaborative arrangements.
 Collaborative agreement reimbursement revenue or collaboration cost sharing expenses are recorded as earned or owed based on the performance requirements by both parties under the respective contracts.
-Under our 2007 cancer collaboration with Bristol-Myers Squibb Company ("Bristol-Myers Squibb"), we are not currently an active participant, as Bristol-Myers Squibb is responsible for leading all further development and commercialization of the compounds under the collaboration, and we are responsible for reimbursing Bristol-Myers Squibb for 35% of the shared costs.
-The presentation and disclosure requirements of EITF 07-1 are not applicable to the 2007 cancer collaboration at this time.
-However, under our 2008 cancer collaboration with Bristol-Myers Squibb, both parties are actively involved with compound development and certain research and development expenses are partially reimbursable to us on a net basis by compound.
-On an annual basis, amounts owed by Bristol-Myers Squibb to us, net of amounts reimbursable to Bristol-Myers Squibb by us on those projects, are recorded as collaboration revenue.
+Under our 2008 cancer collaboration with Bristol-Myers Squibb Company ("Bristol-Myers Squibb"), both parties are actively involved with compound development and certain research and development expenses are partially reimbursable to us on a net basis by compound.
+On an annual basis, amounts owed by Bristol-Myers Squibb to us, net of amounts reimbursable to Bristol-Myers Squibb by us on those projects, are recorded as collaboration reimbursement revenue.
 Conversely, research and development expenses may include the net settlement of amounts we owe Bristol-Myers Squibb for research and development expenses that Bristol-Myers Squibb incurred on joint development projects, less amounts reimbursable to us by Bristol-Myers Squibb on these projects.
 In annual periods when net research and development funding payments are payable to Bristol-Myers Squibb, these payments will be presented as collaboration cost-sharing expense.
+Revenue and expenses from collaborations that are not co-development agreements are recorded as contract revenue or research and development expenses in the period incurred.